 Social media marketing in China, entry gate to reach Chinese Girls

-Beside must-have social media platforms such as Wechat and Weibo, brands can connect with more targeted audience on fitness workout app Keep.
+Besides must-have social media platforms such as Wechat and Weibo, brands can connect with more targeted audiences on fitness workout app Keep.
 Keep enables users to share their workout experiences on social media.
-It gained over 10 million users within 289 days, and reportedly has over 120 million registered users today.
+It gained over 10 million users within 289 days and reportedly has over 120 million registered users today.